tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 unavailable user this line will also contain sql that can be used to fix the problem.
 As a convenience the file <site id file name>.membership.deleteunknow.sql is created and contains all the fixup sql generated in this run.
+The user that runs the sql may need to explicitly commit the change.

 Note: The "membership" output file of the verify script can be used directly as input to the runRO script.
 Any lines that doesn't contain